 b.
 A Crocus Long Service pin for each recipient,

-The place, tirne and event for the presentation of an Award are decided by the Executive of the Association to which the recipient belongs.
+The place, time, and event for the presentation of an Award are decided by the Executive of the Association to which the recipient belongs.
 Whenever possible, award presentations are made by the President of the Federation.
-If the Federation President is unavailable for the presentation, the Nominees Association President or designate shall present the Award to the recipient The Federation's Awards Co-ordinator sends the physical awards directly to [lie "named presenter" prior to the date of the presentation ceremony,
+If the Federation President is unavailable for the presentation, the Nominees’ Association President or designate shall present the Award to the recipient The Federation’s Awards Coordinator sends the physical awards directly to the “named presenter” prior to the date of the presentation ceremony,

 In order to make the Award process as positive as possible and to reduce the possibility of generating negative feelings, no information relating the discussion on voting will be disseminated beyond the Federation’s Board of Governors.
 It is recommended that the Association follow it practice.